LoL ADC Macro Guide - Hypercarry your Team

 What will change macro-wise after Season 10?

-This guide should absolutely stay relevant for the release of Season 10 patch.
+This guide should absolutely stay relevant for the release of the Season 10 patch.
 Season 9 left some strong marks here and there, so not that many things will change, check these changes out in the official video released by riot games on youtube.
 You don't really have to focus that hard to quickly adapt.
 The only thing that can change is the importance of Neutral Objectives.
 New items will also bring more threats, maybe even bringing some champions back to life.
 But after reading this guide, you should be ready to adapt to new things as well.